 • Avoid too many acid-forming foods such as sugar and red meat and increase alkaline forming foods such as green leafy veg.

-• Take 2 grams of vitamin C daily (in 500mg doses throughout the day).
+• Take 2 grams of vitamin CWhat it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… daily (in 500mg doses throughout the day).
 Vitamin C helps to acidify urine.
 As a result, the bladder is a less appealing environment for harmful bacteria to colonise.
-Vitamin C also reinforces the body's immune defenses.
+Vitamin C also reinforces the body’s immune defenses.

 • Supplement D-mannose, which comes in powder form (can be mixed into drinks) or capsule form.
 The dosage depends on the severity of the infection, so use according to the manufacturers guidelines.
 It can also be taken at a maintenance dose if you are a regular sufferer.